Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Introduction.

-We can try a few examples with Memo Field data from the Employees Table of Northwind.mdb sample database.
+Let’s look at a few examples of working with memo field data from the Employees table in the Northwind.mdb sample database.

 Prepare for a Trial Run.